History of MyKayla Skinner in Timeline

 MyKayla Skinner

-MyKayla Skinner Harmer is a retired American artistic gymnast, known for her achievements at both the collegiate and international levels.
-She won a silver medal in vault at the 2020 Olympics as an individual competitor and was an alternate for the 2016 Olympic team.
-A significant contributor to the U.S. team's gold medal at the 2014 World Championships, she also earned an individual bronze on vault.
-During her senior career, she secured 11 medals at the USA National Championships.
-Skinner further distinguished herself as a two-time NCAA champion while competing for the University of Utah, setting Pac-12 records.
+MyKayla Skinner Harmer is a retired American artistic gymnast, most notably the 2020 Olympic vault silver medalist competing as an individual athlete.
+She was also an alternate for the 2016 Olympic team.
+Skinner contributed to the U.S. team's gold medal at the 2014 World Championships, where she earned an individual bronze on vault.
+During her senior career, she accumulated 11 medals at the USA National Championships.
+Furthermore, she competed for the University of Utah's gymnastics team, securing two NCAA championships and setting Pac-12 records for conference honors.

 On December 9, 1996, MyKayla Brooke Skinner Harmer was born.
-She is an American former artistic gymnast.
+She later became an American artistic gymnast.

 Others born on this day/year

-In 2011, Skinner attended Higley High School as a freshman while training at Desert Lights Gymnastics.
+In 2011, Skinner attended Higley High School as a freshman.

-In 2011, Skinner was the junior individual all-around champion of the American Classic and was named to the junior U.S. national team after finishing 10th in the all-around and second on vault at the National Championships.
+In 2011, Skinner became the junior individual all-around champion of the American Classic.
+She was also named to the junior U.S. national team after her performance at the National Championships.

 In 2012, Skinner became age-eligible for senior-level competition and was added to the U.S. senior national team.
-She was a member of the winning U.S. squad at the City of Jesolo Trophy in March.
-She competed in the Olympic Trials but was not selected for the 2012 U.S women's Olympic team.
+She also participated in the City of Jesolo Trophy.

 Starting in 2012, Skinner was homeschooled.

 In 2013, Skinner competed at the Fiesta Bowl, winning every individual event except for the floor exercise.
-At the 2013 P&G Championships, she placed third on vault and floor, and finished sixth in the all-around.
+She also competed at the P&G Championships, placing third on vault and floor, and finishing sixth in the all-around.

 In November 2014, Skinner signed a National Letter of Intent for the University of Utah and the Utah Red Rocks program.